-Universal Design has been defined as "the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design" (DO-IT: Disabilities, Opportunities, Internetworking, and Technology, Universal Design vs. Accommodation Https://www.washington.edu/doit/universal-design-vs-accommodation <a href="Mailto:Little:Lit supermarkets and department stores, solves an access problem for people with and without disabilities.
+Universal Design has been defined as "the design of products and environments to be usable by all people, to the greatest extent possible, without the need for adaptation or specialized design" (DO-IT: Disabilities, Opportunities, Internetworking, and Technology, Universal Design vs. AccommodationLinks to an external site.).
+First applied in the design of buildings, public spaces, and products, Universal Design has been hailed because it is cost-effective, seeks one integrated solution to diverse problems, and addresses the needs of many people without stigmatizing any group.
+Universal Design encompasses considerations for usability, accessibility, and inclusivity (as depicted in the image below from the University of Washington's DOIT centerLinks to an external site.):